Carlisle Companies (NYSE:CSL) PT Raised to $210.00

-A number of other research analysts have also issued reports on CSL.
-Loop Capital boosted their price target on Carlisle Companies from $184.00 to $205.00 and gave the stock a buy rating in a research report on Monday, April 26th.
-Longbow Research reiterated a neutral rating on shares of Carlisle Companies in a research report on Monday, April 19th.
-BMO Capital Markets boosted their price target on Carlisle Companies from $180.00 to $225.00 and gave the stock an outperform rating in a research report on Monday, April 26th.
-Finally, Zacks Investment Research lowered Carlisle Companies from a hold rating to a sell rating and set a $177.00 price objective for the company. in a report on Tuesday, April 6th.
-One equities research analyst has rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the company.
-Carlisle Companies presently has an average rating of Buy and an average price target of $188.67.
+Several other research firms have also issued reports on CSL.
+BMO Capital Markets increased their price objective on Carlisle Companies from $180.00 to $225.00 and gave the stock an “outperform” rating in a research note on Monday, April 26th.
+Loop Capital increased their price objective on Carlisle Companies from $184.00 to $205.00 and gave the stock a “buy” rating in a research note on Monday, April 26th.
+Longbow Research reiterated a “neutral” rating on shares of Carlisle Companies in a research note on Monday, April 19th.
+Finally, Zacks Investment Research lowered Carlisle Companies from a “hold” rating to a “sell” rating and set a $177.00 price objective for the company. in a research note on Tuesday, April 6th.
+One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and four have issued a buy rating to the stock.
+The stock presently has a consensus rating of “Buy” and a consensus target price of $188.67.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 1st.
-Stockholders of record on Monday, May 17th will be issued a $0.525 dividend.
-The ex-dividend date is Friday, May 14th.
-This represents a $2.10 annualized dividend and a dividend yield of 1.09%.
-Carlisle Companies’s dividend payout ratio (DPR) is 25.33%.

-In other news, insider Karl Ted Messmer sold 13,022 shares of the company’s stock in a transaction on Friday, February 19th.
-The stock was sold at an average price of $150.18, for a total value of $1,955,643.96.
-Following the completion of the sale, the insider now owns 18,178 shares in the company, valued at $2,729,972.04.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Corporate insiders own 1.80% of the company’s stock.

-Several institutional investors have recently made changes to their positions in the company.
-Avantax Advisory Services Inc. raised its position in shares of Carlisle Companies by 1.8% during the first quarter.
-Avantax Advisory Services Inc. now owns 2,979 shares of the conglomerate’s stock worth $489,000 after purchasing an additional 54 shares during the period.
-Whittier Trust Co. raised its position in shares of Carlisle Companies by 51.7% during the first quarter.
-Whittier Trust Co. now owns 179 shares of the conglomerate’s stock worth $29,000 after purchasing an additional 61 shares during the period.
-RMB Capital Management LLC raised its position in shares of Carlisle Companies by 0.3% during the first quarter.
-RMB Capital Management LLC now owns 20,369 shares of the conglomerate’s stock worth $3,352,000 after purchasing an additional 68 shares during the period.
-Moneta Group Investment Advisors LLC raised its position in shares of Carlisle Companies by 3.5% during the first quarter.
-Moneta Group Investment Advisors LLC now owns 2,042 shares of the conglomerate’s stock worth $336,000 after purchasing an additional 70 shares during the period.
-Finally, Eads & Heald Wealth Management raised its position in Carlisle Companies by 0.6% during the first quarter.
-Eads & Heald Wealth Management now owns 12,145 shares of the conglomerate’s stock valued at $1,999,000 after buying an additional 72 shares during the period.
-90.14% of the stock is currently owned by institutional investors.
+Several large investors have recently made changes to their positions in CSL.
+Meridian Wealth Management LLC acquired a new stake in Carlisle Companies in the fourth quarter worth about $411,000.
+Welch & Forbes LLC increased its position in Carlisle Companies by 22.8% in the fourth quarter.
+Welch & Forbes LLC now owns 46,857 shares of the conglomerate’s stock worth $7,318,000 after purchasing an additional 8,686 shares during the period.
+Kestra Advisory Services LLC acquired a new stake in Carlisle Companies in the fourth quarter worth about $259,000.
+YHB Investment Advisors Inc. increased its position in Carlisle Companies by 1.2% in the fourth quarter.
+YHB Investment Advisors Inc. now owns 18,016 shares of the conglomerate’s stock worth $2,814,000 after purchasing an additional 211 shares during the period.
+Finally, Kwmg LLC increased its position in Carlisle Companies by 0.8% in the fourth quarter.
+Kwmg LLC now owns 24,445 shares of the conglomerate’s stock worth $3,818,000 after purchasing an additional 200 shares during the period.
+Institutional investors own 90.14% of the company’s stock.

 Carlisle Companies Company Profile